Taimur-Shabbir/taimur-shabbir.github.io/_posts/2024-09-28-walmart-time-series-sales-prediction.md

     Predicted Value: £5541958 | Actual Value: £5524256

-The persistence forecast error is only about £46k per day.
-As a % of the mean sales over the time period, we see that it is only around a 0.8% error
+The persistence forecast error is about £198k per day.
+As a % of the mean sales over the time period, we see that it is only around a 3% error

 Still, this is the target to beat for our model and predictions